-- Long commercial corridor, needs to be segmented into distinct nodes or pockets of intense retail activity and connectors of offices or residential - Strong neighborhood residential in flats - Continue beautification of corridor with landscaping and more uniform signage - Improve MacCorkle pedestrian crossings - Improve driveway access, look for opportunities for parking in the rear - Encourage property consolidation and redevelop as better functioning plazas (potentially as mixed use with medical offices on the second and third floors) - Focus on making MacCorkle an efficient shopping experience - easy access/egress, good selection of goods/services - Ensure there are adequate buffers from commercial to the residential - Explore possibility of a Business Improvement District (BID) to help plan for and fund reinvestment along MacCorkle - Lack of parking along the corridor due to zero lot line development - Commercial encroachment into the residential areas - Both CAMC and UC are experiencing growth.
+- Long commercial corridor, needs to be segmented into distinct nodes or pockets of intense retail activity and connectors of offices or residential - Strong neighborhood residential in flats - Continue beautification of corridor with landscaping and more uniform signage - Improve MacCorkle pedestrian crossings - Improve driveway access, look for opportunities for parking in the rear - Encourage property consolidation and redevelop as better functioning plazas (potentially as mixed use with medical offices on the second and third floors) - Focus on making MacCorkle an efficient shopping experience - easy access/egress, good selection of goods/ services - Ensure there are adequate buffers from commercial to the residential - Explore possibility of a Business Improvement District (BID) to help plan for and fund reinvestment along MacCorkle - Lack of parking along the corridor due to zero lot line development - Commercial encroachment into the residential areas - Both CAMC and UC are experiencing growth.
 Usually this involves encroachment into the neighborhoods.
 Both have long been acquiring property around their campuses for future expansion. - Major new construction includes the Highland Hospital addition, WV Housing Development Funds new building.
-CAMC will soon start construction of a new cancer center on the former Watt Powell site.
-The Kanawha Mall recently underwent a major renovation converting it into a plaza and is now starting to be successful again.
+CAMC's new cancer center on the former Watt Powell site.
+The Kanawha Mall recently underwent a major renovation converting it into a plaza and is now starting to be successful again. - CAMC has completed a major expansion of its Memorial Campus with the Robert C. Byrd Center and is currently completing a Training Campus on nearby Chesterfield Avenue. - Creation of Two New Pocket Parks: South Park and Donnally